Korrupted103/Backup-Bot/README.md

 ## 4. Security

 - We implement reasonable security measures to protect your data.
-- However, no method of transmission or storage is 100% secure.
+- However, your data is  100% secure fully protected server sided of our host to ensure nobodu can view/access it.

 ## 5. Third-Party Services